jcruden/operation-pahrump/README.md

 3. Navigate to `http://localhost:8000` in your browser

 4. **Firebase Setup** (required for full functionality):
+   - Firebase configuration is already included in `js/firebase-service.js`
+   - Firebase API keys are public by design - security comes from Firestore rules
    - Create Firebase project at [Firebase Console](https://console.firebase.google.com/)
    - Enable Firestore Database
-   - Copy `js/firebase-config.example.js` to `js/firebase-config.js`
-   - Add your Firebase configuration to `js/firebase-config.js`
    - Configure Firestore security rules (see below)
    - Initialize data: Open `index.html` in browser console and run:
      ```javascript